Montana

 Glacier National Park

-Made to order — ships in 1–4 business days.
+Made to order.
+Ships flat in 1–4 business days.
 Shipping & returns

-Details
++ Details

 • 12 × 18 inches

-• Printed on 98 lb (160 gsm) archival cotton rag paper
+• Drawn on 98 lb (160 gsm) archival cotton paper

-• Drawn using precision technical pens and archival inks
+• Precision technical pens and archival inks

 • Signed and dated on the back

-• Ships flat, carefully protected and ready to frame
+• Ships flat, protected, ready to frame

 Each map begins with elevation data and is drawn by a pen plotter in our Vermont studio.
-The result merges mechanical precision with the organic texture and imperfections of real ink on paper.
+Mechanical precision, plus the texture and small imperfections of real ink on paper.

 Glacier National Park spans over a million acres along the northern spine of the Rocky Mountains in Montana, a landscape carved by the same forces that gave it its name.
 Ancient glaciers sculpted the peaks into sharp aretes, carved cirques into the mountainsides, and gouged the deep U-shaped valleys that now hold long, narrow lakes.
-The park straddles the Continental Divide, sending water to the Pacific, the Atlantic, and Hudson Bay — one of the only places on the continent where three ocean drainages meet.
+The park straddles the Continental Divide, sending water to the Pacific, the Atlantic, and Hudson Bay, one of the only places on the continent where three ocean drainages meet.

 This map reveals the park’s extraordinary topographic density.
 The contour lines compress along the knife-edge ridgelines of the Garden Wall and the steep faces below peaks like Mount Cleveland, the park’s highest at 10,052 feet.
-They spread apart across the broad valley floors where glacial lakes — McDonald, St. Mary, Two Medicine — stretch for miles.
+They spread apart across the broad valley floors where the glacial lakes McDonald, St. Mary, and Two Medicine stretch for miles.
 It is a landscape where the vertical and horizontal exist in constant, dramatic tension.

 Location